ellatoj1/ellatoj1.github.io/Flask_API_Trafikverket/README.md

 - I want to remove my information from the Swedish Transport Agency's register if I move abroad or no longer own any vehicles, so that my details are not kept unnecessarily.
 - I want to create a new profile with the Swedish Transport Agency when I become a vehicle owner, so that I can ensure all relevant information is correctly recorded.

-## Installation and Usage

-_To use this system, please follow the technical instructions and requirements provided in the project documentation._

-## Contributing

-_We welcome contributions to this project.
-For more information on how you can contribute, please read our contributing guide._

-## License

-_Information about licensing can be found in the accompanying LICENSE file._